North Korea has potential to be a 'great place': US president Donald Trump

 "Anyone can make war but only the most courageous can make peace.
 The current state of affairs cannot endure forever," he added.

-Mr Kim agreed to destroy a missile engine testing site after the signing of the agreement, Mr Trump said.

-The North Korean leader, he added, has "an opportunity like no other to be remembered as the leader who ushers in a glorious new era of security and prosperity for his people".
+The North Korean leader, he added, has "an opportunity like no other to be remembered as the leader who ushered in a glorious new era of security and prosperity for his people".

 Responding to questions from the media, Mr Trump also expressed confidence that Mr Kim would honour the commitments he had made.

 "(Mr Kim) was very firm in the fact that he wants to do this.
-I think he might want to do this as much or even more than me as he sees a very bright future for North Korea," he said.
+I think he might want to do this as much or even more than me as they see a very bright future for North Korea," he said.

 "We signed a very comprehensive document today and I believe he's going to live up to that document.
 When he lands, I think he will start that process right away ...
 We have a great team.
 I think he wants to get it done."